 A: It sure does.
-About a 1,000 people will pass through our studios in the day of the event, so it’s important that we maintain an orderly flow of arrivals in order to avoid long lines at appraiser tables.
+About a 1,000 people will pass through our studios during the event, so it’s important that we maintain an orderly flow of arrivals in order to avoid long lines at appraiser tables.
 We need you to come during the time slot indicated on your ticket.

 Q: Can you appraise my antique if I send a photograph?

 A: No. Eight has no appraisers on staff.
-Over 20 contracted appraisers will give you their item-specific and expert evaluations at the taping event of Arizona Collectibles.
+Our contracted appraisers will give you their item-specific and expert evaluations at the taping event of Arizona Collectibles.